8 Paired t-test

 8.8 Activity 8: Sensitivity power analysis

-As we the other t-test, we are conducting a sensitivity power analysis to determine the minimum effect size we could have determined with the number of participants (n = 160), alpha of 0.05 and power of 0.8.
+As with the other t-test, we are conducting a sensitivity power analysis to determine the minimum effect size detectable with the number of participants we have in our sample (here n = 160), alpha of 0.05 and power of 0.8.
 This will tell us if our analysis was sufficiently powered or not.

 from the pwr